11 Scenic Picnic Spots in the Blue Mountains

 The lookout is essentially a large open area facing Grose Valley, with various spots where you can lay down your picnic blanket for a lovely few hours.

-Check out our Walls Lookout article for a detailed description of the beautiful walking track to this incredible vantage point.
+Check out our Walls Lookout article for a detailed description of the walking track to this incredible vantage point.

-Facilities: None, but lots of space to sit down, and incredible views.
+Facilities: | None, but lots of space to sit down and excellent views. |